Normandy massacres: Final killings

-Additional massacres
+Other massacres

-Historian Howard Margolian argues in his book Conduct Unbecoming that two additional massacres could potentially be attributed to the 12th SS Panzer Division, despite no bodies being located.
-The first allegedly took place during a renewed Allied assault against Caen on June 26.
-Canadian forces were being held in reserve, but a Polish conscript serving with the Wehrmacht at the time, says he saw up to 15 SS soldiers guarding seven Canadian POWs.
-Some of the SS men lifted their machine pistols, and killed the entire group of Canadians.
+The historian, Howard Margolian, wrote in Conduct Unbecoming that two more massacres might be attributed to the 12th SS Panzer Division, despite no bodies being located.
+The first allegedly took place during an Allied attack against Caen on June 26.
+Canadian forces were being held in reserve, but a Polish conscript serving with the Wehrmacht, says he saw up to 15 SS soldiers guarding seven Canadian POWs.
+Some of the SS men lifted their machine pistols and killed the Canadians.

 The second incident is alleged to have occurred on the morning of July 8, during another Allied attempt to take Caen.
 According to a German soldier who provided the details during an interrogation, his company killed 15–20 Canadian POWs near Cambes-Anisy.
-In each case, no bodies were ever found, nor did any witnesses corroberate their claims.
-Canadian forces were not on the front lines of the sectors that either atrocity is alleged to have occurred.
-However, each man was adamant that they had specifically seen Canadian soldiers executed in these instances.
+In each case, no bodies were found, nor did any witnesses corroborate their claims.
+Canadian forces were not on the front line of either sector that the atrocities are alleged to have occurred.
+Each man was adamant that they had seen Canadian soldiers executed in these instances.